tom-leys/vulkan-guide/vkguide_new_source/new_chapter_2/vulkan_pushconstants.md

 }
 ```

-This is all we need to add pushconstants to a shader. lets now use them from the render loop
+This is all we need to add pushconstants to a shader.
+Lets now use them from the render loop (in draw_background).

 ^code draw_pc chapter-2/vk_engine.cpp